zhulfaliant01/expense-tracker/README.md

 - Implement authentication using Flask-Login or similar extensions.

 ### Frontend Development
+- Streamlit for building the user interface.
+- Utilize Streamlit's simplicity for rapid development and easy deployment.
-- HTML, CSS, and JavaScript for building the user interface.
+- HTML, CSS, and JavaScript for additional customization and styling.
-- Use libraries like Chart.js for data visualization.
+- Use libraries like Chart.js for data visualization within Streamlit.

 ### Security
 - Implement robust security measures, especially for handling financial data.